Find Cheap Auto Insurance Quotes in New Jersey

 To drive legally in New Jersey, you must have car insurance.
-If you're caught driving without coverage, you could face serious penalties, including fines and license or registration suspension.
-If your license and registration are suspended, here the steps you'll need to follow to reinstate them.
+If you're caught driving without coverage, you could face serious penalties, including fines and the suspension of your license or registration.
+If your license or registration is suspended, here are the steps you'll need to follow to get it reinstated.

 If an officer requests proof of insurance and you're unable to provide it, you will receive a fine and have 24 hours to prove that you are covered.
-If you fail to provide proof of insurance within that time frame, it will be presumed that you do not have insurance.
-Those caught driving without insurance coverage will see their licenses suspended for a mandatory minimum of one year, in addition to other penalties.
+If you fail to provide proof of insurance within that time frame, they will presume you do not have insurance.
+Any person caught driving without insurance coverage will see their license suspended for a mandatory minimum of one year, in addition to other penalties.

-Penalties for driving without insurance in New Jersey
+Penalties for a first-time violation while driving without insurance in New Jersey

 - Your license will be suspended for one year.